DeathStar3/varicity-experiment/README.md

     - display:
       - air_traffic: List of tags corresponding to the links that should be displayed as aerial links.
       - underground_road: List of tags corresponding to the links that should be displayed as underground links.
+  - blacklist: Each class or package in this list will be excluded from visualization.
+  - variables: Names of the variables used to determine the height and the width of the buildings (do not change unless you know the variable names in the source code).

 The default configuration is retrieved from the ```config/config.yaml``` file in the ```varicity ``` folder, which you can modify at any time (you will need to rerun Varicity to take the changes into account).
 An additional attribute in this file is "default_level", used to determine the default composition level (currently 4).